Teamfight Tactics: Sets

 Teamfight Tactics is being supported by Riot Games post-launch, with regular balance updates to keep the game fair and entertaining, as well as Little Legend egg drops.
 The game also updates the game in a big way with "sets".
 Sets give players more incentive to play the game, changing synergies and introducing new ones, rotating various League of Legends champions into the roster, as well as dropping new season passes.
+News regarding the current set can be found at the Teamfight Tactics news website.